Madhu-712/LLM-Agents-MOOC-Hackathon-/README.md

 Check flight schedules:
 "What flights are departing from JFK in the next hour?"

-Environment Variables
+6.Environment Variables
 TAVILY_API_KEY: Tavily API key for accessing flight data.
 GOGGLE_API_KEY: LLM API key for natural language processing.

-Settings
+7.Settings
 Modify config.py to customize default parameters like API timeouts or logging levels.

-Contributing
+8.Contributing
 We welcome contributions!
 Here's how you can help:

-Fork the repository.
+9.Fork the repository.
 Create a feature branch:
 bash
 git checkout -b feature-name

 Commit your changes and push:
 bash

 git push origin feature-name

 Open a pull request.
 License